Dylan-CS/COMP7103_Bitcoin_Price_Prediction_LSTM/README.md

 ## Instructions to Run the Code

-If you encounter any issues, you can view the results in `bitcoin_price_prediction-lstm.html` or contact us at chenyuxi@connect.hku.hk.
+If you encounter any issues, you can view the results in `bitcoin_price_prediction-lstm.html` or contact us

 1. **Clone the Project**